 A prominent feature of NetWare 5 is support for IP-based communication and system technologies.
-Selecting the protocol family (IP, IPX[TM], or both) to be used by a network has a direct impact on the way you must configure your printers for NDPS.
-NetWare 5 provides a rich variety of print configurations so that one or more print systems and one or more protocol families may be employed to best accomplish the goals of a system.
+Selecting the protocol family (IP, IPXTM, or both) to be used by a network has a direct impact on the way you must configure your printers for NDPS.
+NetWare 5 provides a rich variety of print configurations

-In NetWare 5, NetWare Core Protocol[TM] (NCP[TM]) communication can travel on top of IPX or on top of IP in a configuration referred to as Pure IP (the IP NCPs are no longer IPX packets encapsulated inside IP).
-In NetWare 5, all applications that use NCP and do not interface directly with IPX or SPX[TM] can operate as Pure IP applications.
-NetWare 5 also supports existing applications that directly access IPXbased protocols (make IPX/SPXTM or SAP calls) through its Compatibility Mode (CMD).
+In NetWare 5, NetWare Core ProtocolTM (NCPTM) communication can travel on top of IPX or on top of IP in a configuration referred to as Pure IP (the IP NCPs are no longer IPX packets encapsulated inside IP).
+In NetWare 5, all applications that use NCP and do not interface directly with IPX or SPXTM can operate as Pure IP applications.

+NetWare 5 also supports existing applications that directly access IPX-based protocols (make IPX/SPXTM or SAP calls) through its Compatibility Mode (CMD).
 Compatibility Mode is implemented as a set of system components that allow IPX client or server applications to locate and communicate with their IPX counterparts without IPX packets being visible on the wire.
 Compatibility Mode components translate SAP advertise and query requests into their SLP equivalents, allowing IPX applications to dynamically advertise and/or discover without generating IPX traffic on the wire.